cedar-book/dev.bitshares.works-ts/index.md

   - Get help
     - help()
     - gethelp()
-  - Look up your accopunt and device ingormation
+  - Look up your account and device information
     - info()
     - about()
   - Set a password for the wallet